Search and Filter Logs

 Relative time

-lynxdb query 'level=error' --since 1h
+lynxdb query 'from main level=error' --since 1h

-lynxdb query 'level=error' --since 15m
+lynxdb query 'from main level=error' --since 15m

-lynxdb query 'level=error' --since 7d
+lynxdb query 'from main level=error' --since 7d

 Absolute time

-lynxdb query 'level=error' \
+lynxdb query 'from main level=error' \

 --from 2026-01-15T00:00:00Z \